sliptonic/2x_laser/README.md

 Raster Engraving
 ----------------

-Raster operation is done by calling a subroutine O144 from within gcode with several parameters.
+Raster operation is done by calling a subroutine O145 from within gcode with several parameters.
 It invokes M144 and M145 which are external python scripts.
-Those stream data back into EMC2's realtime engine while the subroutine in O144 sweeps out the raster pattern.
+Those stream data back into EMC2's realtime engine while the subroutine in O145 sweeps out the raster pattern.

 Due to limitations in EMC2 there is no way to pass a filename for the rastering process.
 Instead you must put a number in the filename, such as "flower-123.png".
 The text name is for your convenience, but only the "123" will select the image from within gcode.
+The program will search for the wildcard `*-123.*` in [RASTER]IMAGE_PATH (can be a colon separated list) and use the first one it finds.
+If that is not configured in your INI it will default to your home directory.
+If it does not find the file it will prompt you with a file selector.

+The image can be of any size or shape and will be rescaled and dithered to black and white to match the parameters of the engraving (see below).
+You can provide a black and white image with the correct DPI and size and it will be used unmodified.

 To do a raster engraving, the spindle must be enabled with M3 (as always for any laser firing operation).
-However, the pulse setting does not matter and all pulsing is controlled by the engraving process:
+However, the pulse setting does not matter and all pulsing is controlled by the engraving process.

+The O145 script will operate in inches or mm (G20 or G21) and all sizes just need to be in the appropriate units:

     M3 S1         (enable spindle)
     M68 E0 Q0.2   (choose an engraving power)